spiral/docs/framework/container.md

 ```

 ## FactoryInterface
-In some cases, you might want to construct desired class without resolving all of it's `__constructor` dependencies.
+In some cases, you might want to construct a desired class without resolving all of it's `__constructor` dependencies.
 You can use `Spiral\Core\FactoryInterface` for that purpose:

 ```php